For Professionals

 Helpful Tips

 • Don’t Judge.
-Especially when they stay in the relationship.
-NOPs and their children are secondary victims/survivors who are extremely traumatised.
-SWs are there in a child protection capacity only.
+Especially when people support the offender.
+They and their children are secondary victims/survivors who are extremely traumatised.
+SWs are there in a child-protection capacity only.
 A condemning attitude further traumatises.
 Around half of partners stay in the relationship and their spouse eventually does return to the family home.

 • Be Kind.
 Families suffer from extreme bullying, coercive control and stigma-baiting from their relatives and society.
 Why do the privileges and protections granted to most of society remain shockingly out of reach for the family members of people who have offended?

 A tidal wave has ripped these lives apart.
 Be kind to the families who has been left to pick up the pieces.
-Children especially need the non-offending parent to be very strong for them during this crisis.
+Children especially need the present parent to be strong for them during this crisis.
 Support the parent rather than be condemning, for their sake and for the children’s sake.
-When you knock the mother, it’s the children who suffer.
+When you knock the victims of the knock, it’s the children who suffer.

 Expert Risk Assessments